SageCoda/SageCoda.github.io/README.md

 # SageCoda.github.io
-ethical phisishing site example unintede for malicious use only demonstrative
+ethical phishing site example
+uninteded for malicious use
+only demonstrative